jbarnette/jbarnette.github.com/personal/resume.markdown

 ## Skills

-C, C++, Objective-C, Ruby, JavaScript, Java, C#, Erlang, Perl, SQL, HTML, CSS, XML, XSLT, XSD, JVM, CLR, Unix, Windows, Mac OS X, MySQL, PostgreSQL, Rails, JBoss, Cocoa, Git, Subversion, Perforce, CVS/RCS, agile development, technical project management.
+Strategy, System design, technical project management.

 ## Jobs

-### 2009 &mdash; Now: Lead Software Engineer, AT&T Interactive
+### 2009 &mdash; Now: CTO, Audiosocket

+### 2009: Lead Software Engineer, AT&T Interactive

 Working directly for the Executive Director of Web Development with a small team of Ruby/Rails experts.
 Spending a lot of time helping ATTi